Part 01: Setting the scene: the Precambrian....

 Coedana Gneisses and Granite: cropping out in central Anglesey is a muscovite-granite, intruded into obviously high-grade acid and basic gneisses.
 Both appear to be related to ancient island-arc magmatism, and as such may represent the exhumed roots of an arc complex (sometimes referred to as the Older Arc).

-Gabbros and serpentinites: apparently restricted in their occurrence to the New Harbour Group, these basic to ultrabasic intrusive rocks are highly altered in places (with conversion of olivine to serpentine).
-Locally, they have been quarried for ornamental serpentine, and at one locality, for chromite
+Gabbros and serpentinites: apparently restricted to intrusion into the New Harbour Group, these basic to ultrabasic intrusive rocks are highly altered in places (with conversion of olivine to serpentine).
+Locally, they have been quarried for ornamental serpentine, and at one locality, for chromite.

 Blueschists: forming a linear belt in the south-eastern part of Anglesey, these rocks include metabasites containing a metamorphic mineral assemblage that shows that they have been subjected to unusually high pressures, such as those found deep within a subduction zone.

 So, now we know what Precambrian rocks we have on Anglesey, we can continue on to the next part: how geologists have attempted to interpret them over the years!